 How to prepare and eat millet

-Here I show you the simple method of preparing the millet using a stovetop pan.
-I have a detailed post also on how to cook millet using different cooking methods.
+I also have a detailed post on how to cook millet using different cooking methods.

 And once you have the cooked millet, you can make a millet salad, use it for grain bowls, porridge, fried rice, or patties, or replace cooked rice with this millet in any recipe.